 Join these kooky characters in the new hit dramedy Bonds: They're Stuck Together.
 Oh man, you've never seen chemistry like this before.
 Will they?
 Won't they?
 Who cares?

-Here are examples of each type of question you'll see on the test.
-I’ll walk you through the answers to give you an idea of how to figure them out.
+Here are examples of each type of question you'll see on the AP Chemistry test.
+I’ll also walk you through the answers to give you an idea of how to approach and solve them.

 Sample Multiple-Choice Question